mazurbeam/portfolio/src/resources/homelendingpal/index.md

 # Home Lending Pal

 One of the first projects I started contributing to with Stackend Solutions.
-We built the demo MVP platform that helped them gain the support they needed to build their own team.
+We built a successful MVP platform that was used to gain the support they needed to build their own team of developers.

 ## What I did
 - Was a primary contributor to the MVP platform.